LiaScript/liascript.github.com/content/english/blog/039_lua-programming.md

 image: "/images/post/lua.png"
 description: A fully working Lua programming course, that can be used as a basis for your own course.
 categories:
-    - Examples
+    - Case Study
 tags:
-    - LiaScript
+    - Code
-    - Books
+    - Programming
-    - Coding
+    - LiveEditor
 ---

 This example is a port of the Lua programming course from the open wikibook [Lua-Programming](https://en.wikibooks.org/wiki/Lua_Programming) to LiaScript.
 It is a fully working Lua programming course, that can be used as a basis for your own course.